-The New York Times Listed Every Lie Of President Trump And Really Agitated Twitter
+‘The New York Times’ Listed Every Lie Of President Trump And Really Agitated Twitter

 — Mike (@Fuctupmind) June 23, 2017

-That being said, The Times is not “failing,” as both Trump and many supporters claim.
+That being said, the Times is not “failing,” as both Trump and many supporters claim.
 Both shares and subscribers are up.
 CEO Mark Thompson said “there is no question we have got some rocket fuel in the subscription business in recent quarters,” according to CNBC, much of it attributable to its coverage of Trump.

-Others hit The Times for being “fake news.”
+Others hit the Times for being “fake news.”

 #MAGAChimpSays If you don't see the GREAT irony in the @nytimes article titled "President Trump's Lies" you're an orangutan. #FakeTimes